 True Highlands Blog

-Christmas approaches and as thoughts turn to shopping, we at True Highlands have decided to take a look at some alternatives to the mass produced and the impersonal.
+Shopping local means that you can avoid the high street crowds and find something truly unique and personal that will make your loved ones smile on Christmas day.
 We truly believe that by shopping local and supporting local producers and retailers, we can not only help the environment but we can discover some of the most amazing and unusual gifts that Scotland has to offer.

 The True Highlands ethos extends beyond food and drink.
 We believe that it is possible to do much of your Christmas shopping locally, benefiting local crafts makers and communities.
 We love the unique, the handmade and the quirky so here are a few ideas to get you started.

 Harris Tweed is one of these things that is distinctly Scottish.
 Handmade in the Islands, it has an unsurpassed reputation for quality.
 Apart from traditional suits, the fabric can be used to make a wide range of modern gifts like iPad covers, cushions and door stops.
 Check out Picture Bute for some inspiration.

 For that really special someone, then it doesn’t get much better than bespoke Celtic jewellery made on the Isle of Skye.
 Garth Duncan has over 40 years’ experience and a huge range of designs to choose from.

 Shetland may be a bit far to go to pick up that ultimate Christmas gift, so it is fortunate that Julie Williamson Designs will post out her amazing creations for free.
 Unique homewares, prints and more will make wonderful gifts for your family.
 Get in there early, and you can buy your Christmas cards from her too!